The 50th Anniversary of Stonewall

 Marsha P. Johnson & Sylvia Rivera

-Two of the most prominent warriors were Marsha P. Johnson and Sylvia Rivera.
+Two of the most prominent figures were Marsha P. Johnson and Sylvia Rivera.
 Together they founded Street Transvestite Action Revolutionaries (STAR) in 1970 and opened a shelter in New York City for transgender people.

 Fact?
 Fiction?